Terms & Conditions

 Browse Digital may purchase domain names on behalf of the Customer.
 Unless otherwise stated, payment and renewal of those domain names is the responsibility of the Customer.
 In which case, the loss, cancellation or otherwise of the domain brought about by late or non-payment is not the responsibility of Browse Digital.
 The Customer should keep a record of the due dates for payment to ensure that payment is received in good time.

 These Terms and Conditions supersede all previous representations, understandings or agreements.
-The Customer’s written acceptance and signature or payment of an advance fee or deposit constitutes agreement to and acceptance of these Terms and Conditions.
+The Customer’s written acceptance, signature or payment of an advance fee constitutes agreement to and acceptance of these Terms and Conditions.

 This Agreement shall be governed by English Law.